sharesight/www.sharesight.com/README.md

 		APP_ENV=staging bundle exec middleman s3_sync

 ### Building/Deploying to PRODUCTION:

+1. Merge PR into `master` branch.
+3. Travis will deploy it to `www.sharesight.com`.
+3. Once build is complete, may take up to 15 minutes to resolve caches.

 *Note:* When Travis-CI builds the `master` branch, it will automatically deploy the code to `www.sharesight.com` after any successful build.
 The